 - 1. Charge

 - 2. Electronegativity

 - 3. Resonance/Conjugation

-- When neutral acids are involved, it's best to draw the conjugate anionic bases, and then think from the anion stability side.

-- The above three factors will be needed this semester.
-The following three will also become important in Organic II.

 - 4. Hybridization

 - 5. Impact of Electron Donors/Withdrawers

 - 6. Amines/Ammoniums

+- When a neutral acids are involved, it's best to draw the conjugate anionic bases, and then think from the anion stability side.